NEHW home page

 1975

-United States Fish and Wildlife Service help to find use of motor glider owned by Andre Boesch of Danbury.
+United States Fish and Wildlife Service found a motor glider owned by Andre Boesch of Danbury.

 Paul Carrier produces first of 35 consecutive newsletter covers.